drupalprojects/drush-vagrant/README.md

 issue queue: http://drupal.org/project/issues/drush-vagrant

-Also, the developers (See Credits section, below) can usually be found on IRC in the #aegir and #openatria channels on irc.freenode.net
+Also, the developers (See Credits section, below) can usually be found on IRC in the #aegir and #openatria channels on irc.freenode.net.

 CREDITS
 -------

 Originally developed by Steven Merrill <http://www.stevenwmerrill.com/>
-The 2.x branch is co-maintained by Christopher Gervais <http://ergonlogic.com/>
+The 2.x branch is developed and maintained by Christopher Gervais <http://ergonlogic.com/>